 Founded in 1850, the city is now split into distinct neighborhoods with plenty of classic and modern architectural styles like Greek Revival, Italianate, and the Prairie style made famous by Frank Lloyd Wright.
-Architectural history buffs can visit the Meyer S. May House, Wright’s most famous home in the city.
-As one of the country’s top neighborhoods for historic homes, you can take a self-guided walking tour of Heritage Hill in Grand Rapids to witness more than 175 years’ worth of historic architecture, including the former mansions of the entrepreneurs who helped Grand Rapids earn its “Furniture City” moniker.
-To further your history experience in this Michigan city, check out a piece of American political history at the Gerald R. Ford Presidential Museum, right in the city where the 38th president grew up.
+Architectural history buffs can visit the Meyer May House, Wright’s most famous home in Grand Rapids.
+You can also take a self-guided walking tour of Heritage Hill to witness more than 175 years’ worth of historic architecture—including the former mansions of the entrepreneurs who helped Grand Rapids earn its “Furniture City” moniker.
+Or check out a piece of American political history at the Gerald R. Ford Presidential Library & Museum, right in the heart of the city where the 38th president grew up.

-Art doesn’t just exist in Grand Rapids’ many museums and galleries—every other fall, Downtown Grand Rapids transforms into one of the largest art festivals in the world for ArtPrize!
-With $250,000 of total prize money given out, any artist 18 or older can submit work to be displayed in galleries, museums, bars, and parks—any space within the district that can house an exhibit!
-Past festivals brought in works from nearly 1,500 different artists and 500,000 patrons, who can vote for their favorite pieces through the ArtPrize app.
-The grand prize winner takes home $200,000!
-Many works from past competitions can still be found at museums, galleries, breweries, hotels, and restaurants around Grand Rapids.
+Art doesn’t just exist in GR’s many museums and galleries.
+Every fall season, Downtown Grand Rapids transforms into one of the largest art festivals in the world for ArtPrize!
+With $200,000 of total prize money given out, any artist 18 or older can submit work to be displayed in galleries, museums, bars, and parks—any space within the district that can house an exhibit.
+The festival has brought in as many as 950 artists and one million attendees in a single year.
+Patrons can vote for their favorite pieces through the ArtPrize app, and the grand prize winner takes home $125,000!
+Many works from past competitions can still be found at breweries, hotels, restaurants, and other venues around Grand Rapids.

 With over 100 venues, live music in Grand Rapids is one of the top things to do!
-Head to Van Andel Arena in the heart of downtown to see big acts like Justin Bieber, Elton John, and Dave Matthews Band.
-Attend a show at the 2,500-seat 20 Monroe Live for a more intimate Grand Rapids concert experience.
+See big-name acts like The 1975, the Jonas Brothers, and Lindsey Stirling at Van Andel Arena.
+For a more intimate GR concert experience, watch local artists perform at the 2,500-seat GLC Live at 20 Monroe.
 Check out the best local and up-and-coming bands at The Intersection.
 Looking for classical music?
-You can find the Grand Rapids Symphony putting on more than 400 shows each year at venues around town, from DeVos Performance Hall to churches and the St. Cecilia Music Center.
-There’s even a Musical Fountain in nearby Grand Haven that plays 25-minute water and light shows synched to popular music every summer evening!
+Attend one of 400 Grand Rapids Symphony shows each year at venues around town, from DeVos Performance Hall to churches and the St. Cecilia Music Center.

 Downtown Grand Rapids is bustling with dozens of spots for shopping, dining, drinking, and entertainment!
 Plus, it’s easy to get around the downtown area thanks to DASH, a free transit system.
-Explore the unique Downtown Market, open seven days a week with specialty food and drink shops, cooking classes, and incubator kitchens for food startups.
+Explore the unique Grand Rapids Downtown Market—open seven days a week—featuring specialty food and drink shops, cooking classes, and incubator kitchens for food startups.
 Enjoy your morning cup of Joe at Madcap Coffee, an award-winning burger at Stella’s Lounge, or a drink at The Cottage Bar, a cozy throwback open since 1927.
-If your stomach and shopping bags are full, check out a boat show, comic convention, home and garden expo, or wine festival at DeVos Place on the Grand River.
+Or if your stomach and shopping bags are full, check out a boat show, comic convention, home and garden expo, or wine festival at DeVos Place on the Grand River.

 Race at the River Bank Run

-Every year, runners from all over the world flock to Downtown Grand Rapids to compete in the Amway River Bank Run!
-This 43-year-old competition is the country’s biggest 25k road race, sending runners through downtown’s streets, parks, and stretches of the Grand River.
-People of all ages, skill levels, and capabilities can take part, too, with a 10k and 5k race, 5k Community Walk, the non-competitive Amway Junior, and the world’s only 25k hand cycle and wheelchair racing divisions!
+Every year, runners from all over the world flock to Downtown GR to compete in the Amway River Bank Run!
+This competition has been occurring since 1978 and is the country’s largest 25k road race, sending runners through downtown streets, parks, and stretches of the Grand River.
+People of all ages, skill levels, and capabilities can take part, with a shorter 5k and 10k race, 5k Community Walk, the non-competitive Amway Junior, and the world’s only 25k hand cycle and wheelchair racing divisions!

 Moving to Grand Rapids?
-Extra Space Storage has self storage facilities throughout the Grand Rapids area that can help with your transition.
-Find cheap Grand Rapids storage near you!
+Extra Space Storage has self storage facilities throughout Western Michigan that can help with your transition.
+Find a storage unit near you!